Security

 • Innovative sensor integration

-The aim is to be able to present demonstrators of the respective sub-systems after the HI² Challenge TRL 5.
-Following agreement with the Bundeswehr, a roadmap should be available on how these technologies can be brought to TRL 6 so that they can then be integrated into a development program.
+The goal is to be able to present TRL 5 demonstrators of the respective subsystems following the HI² Challenge.
+Following an agreement with the German Armed Forces, a roadmap should be available outlining how these technologies can be advanced to TRL 6 so that they can then be integrated into a development program.

 Unmanned Systems